Scientific machine learning

 I have been increasingly interested in ML/AI, particularly in integrating mathematical and physical structures into neural networks.
 Therefore, I mainly focus on structure-preserving ML.
 Scientific machine learning (SciML) offers a promising approach to tackling problems where traditional numerical algorithms fall short.
 For instance, when designed properly, SciML can provide an alternative method for studying dynamical systems.

-Other structure-preserving SciML work
+Structure-preserving SciML work

 -